jlphillipsphd/mdsctk/README.md

 one used in the example above, except that the neighbor calculations for the out-of-sample data are needed, and the appropriate MDSCTK utilities (*_nystrom) are used.

+The cluster_contacts*.bash scripts show how to produce and use sparse input vectors (in this case, contact maps).

+The isomap_data.bash script illustrates how to perform Isomap on a data set, and can be produced from RMSD, Phi-Psi angle, or contact map data as well.
+However, the Nystrom extension, and even basic landmark MDS, has not been added to this feature just yet, so you will only be able to run this algorithm on relatively small data sets.